thibaudcolas/frontend-starter-kit/docs/job-descriptions.md

 See [Front-end Developer](#front-end-developer).
 In addition,

-> Throughout the work, get direct access to senior practicioners and receive ongoing support from the wider team.
+> Throughout the work, collaborate with and receive support from the wider front-end team.

 ---